Tuesday, June 30, 2009

 It was no longer the majestic residence of the former governor and high court magistrate.
 The place was not in very good repair and her color choices inside and out made the place look small and dingy.
 It was sad.
 We would discover that Kalanyoni’s condition was reflective of the aging and decay of Rhodesia in the new Zimbabwe.
 The basic structures were intact, but the “shine” seemed to be fading.

 Kalanyoni in 1977 -- In 1983, the new owner had painted over the white with an ugly yellow!
-Left: Rear veranda.
-With some American friends from the RLI.
-Right: Front entrance.
-Our Austin Mini is parked out front.

 This was a surprise to us as we had hoped that the lifting of international sanctions against the old Rhodesian regime would lead to greater prosperity for whites and blacks alike.
 To the contrary, the stores seemed to be less well-stocked than when we left in 1978.
-Sanctions were lifted, but the value of the Zimbabwe dollar had already dropped 70% and the few new appliances and vehicles that were available were out of the reach of the all except the very rich.
+Sanctions were lifted, but the value of the Zimbabwe dollar had already dropped 70% and the few new appliances and vehicles that were available were out of the reach of the all except the wealthy.

 Tourism had not rebounded after the end of the war and consequently, Zimbabwe was just as desperate for foreign currency as had been Rhodesia.
-The US dollar and South African Rand were heavily traded in the black market at more than twice the bank exchange rate.
+The US dollar and South African Rand were heavily traded on the black market at more than twice the bank exchange rate.
 The Zimbabwe government was constantly pursuing black market exchanges of property, vehicles, precious metals and gems.
 White farmers who wished to emmigrate to South Africa were not allowed to take their farm equipment with them, neither were they allowed to sell their property in exchange for anything other than Zimbabwe dollars.
 And, of course, Zimbabwe currency was worthless outside of Zimbabwe.

 Even worse, what kind of example was this for the African Christians?
 Is it any surprise that today we all get internet solicitations from Africa offering us participation in fraudulent exchange schemes?
 Usually, these come from Nigeria or Kenya, but just last month, I received an email from a Zimbabwean “businessman” offering me 80% of a 10 million dollar estate if I would just “facilitate” the banking arrangements.